ThomasRahn/COMP472/README.md

 ## Deliverable #1

-## How to run:
+### How to run:
-This is a java project and is to be run like any other java program. the main method is located in Main.java.
+Open up the project in your favourite IDE-flavour, then hit the green play button to run `Main.java`.

 ### Process: